yaroslaff/SashimiDB/README.md

 # Exact
-Exact is in-memory database with REST API for reactive JavaScript/JAMstack websites.
+Exact is simple and very fast headless CMS with REST API for reactive JavaScript/JAMstack websites.
+See it as an alternative to Strapi or Algolia.

 ## Features